Van-Vu/car-behavioral-cloning/writeup_template.md

 The total data point is **10908**.

-I then sklearn.utils.shuffle the whole dataset and put 20% of the data into a validation set.
+I then sklearn.utils.shuffle the whole dataset and put 20% of the data into a validation set. (line 41)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting